4R's

 .

-• when things go wrong - how do you recover consumer confidence so that they will gain buy your product
+When things go wrong - how do you recover consumer confidence so that they will again buy your product

 • if you sell software that contains a virus in the program